Roger Piantoni: Reims

 At Stade de Reims, along with Just Fontaine and Jean Vincent, Piantoni won the France championship.
 In 1958, with the help of his teammates, they landed in the capital of Champagne.
-They quickly forgot the departure of Raymond Kopa, the hero of the Stage Auguste-Delaune, who left a year earlier for Real Madrid.
+They quickly forgot the departure of Raymond Kopa, the hero of the Stade Auguste-Delaune, who left a year earlier for Real Madrid.
 In March 1958, Piantoni recorded a quadruple against the regional rival, Sedan.
 On 1 May, Reims were French champions, giving Piantoni his first national trophy just a few weeks before the 1958 French Cup.

 He scored 17 goals in 32 games in the 1957–1958 season, then scored a further 20 goals the following season.
 It appeared to be the perfect match with Just Fontaine on the front of the attack, and they dominated the championship of France during the 1950s and the early 1960s.

 At that time, Piantoni and several of his teammates also participated in the 1958 World Cup in Sweden, where Albert Batteux (the coach, also his club coach, was beaten in the semifinal by Brazil).

 After his exploits in Sweden, Piantoni returned with the Rémois but the defending championship team was struggling; it finished fourth with eight points at the end of the year.
 As an individual, he found success with 20 goals in 30 matches.
 On the European stage, the Reims reached their second European Cup final of the champions clubs in their history.
 In a final in Stuttgart on 3 June 1959, they lost to Real Madrid (0–2), in the European champion title game.